layilin/SP23-33852/style-sheet.md

 [footnote text]

 ## Footnotes
-1. Begin with [^footnote code]: (example [^f1]:) and start your comment one space away from the colon.
+1. Begin with `>` followed by a space and then the text of Grainger's footnote.
-2. Indent using the SublimeText indent option and type footnote as one continuous line
-3. For footnotes that include more than one paragraph: once you complete the first paragraph, include two spaces after the period and then hit enter.
+2. For footnotes that include more than one paragraph: once you complete the first paragraph, include two spaces after the period and then hit enter.
 This will start a line break rather than a new section.
-Make sure to indent the new line.
-4. If you would like to add editorial footnotes, please include your initials in parentheses at the end of each footnote that you add.
+3. If you would like to add editorial footnotes, please include your initials in parentheses at the end of each footnote that you add.

 ### General Markdown guide
 1. To italicize, enclose the word in asterisks, like `*this*`